 The good news is that with the right approach, cleaning grass stains, getting mud out of clothes and even removing sticky sap residue from fabrics is easy – here’s how it’s done.

 Wait!
-Before you start the grass, mud, or sap stain removal process…
+Before you start the stain removal process…

 Always check garment and product labels before you start removing a stain.
 Test any new stain removal methods on a discreet area of the fabric, and go to a professional if the item is very delicate or ‘Dry Clean Only’.